 6.3.
 Linearity requirements

 The PN analyser including the sampling line shall fulfil the linearity requirements of point 3.2 in Appendix 2 using monodisperse or polydisperse soot-like particles.
 The particle size (mobility diameter or count median diameter) should be larger than 45 nm.
 The reference instrument shall be an Electrometer or a Condensation Particle Counter (CPC) with d50 = 10 nm or lower, verified for linearity.
-Alternatively, a particle number system compliant with UNECE Regulation 83.
+Alternatively, a particle number system compliant with GTR 15.